yesdog/Waterdog/README.md

 *Why fork Waterfall?*

-This is a pretty crazy addition to waterfall.
+PE support is a pretty crazy addition to Waterfall.

 ## How To and Downloads (Server Admins)
 Build history can be found at [CodeMC](https://ci.codemc.org/job/yesdog/job/Waterdog/).